Previously on the RotaCloud blog, we shared a list of the best blogs for hoteliers - from mammoth news sites to amusing Tumblrs.

 Recommended reading: 10 tips for successful al fresco dining

-The Caterer has provided industry news to restaurateurs since 1878, and the publication now boasts a strong online presence.
-Aside from the high quality industry news that you'd expect, the Caterer also hosts several blogs, such as Guide Girl, which shares restaurant reviews and thoughts on the industry.
+The Caterer has provided industry news to restaurateurs since 1878, and the publication now boasts a strong online presence, with all the high quality industry news you'd expect.

 The website also features additional analysis, comment, and even video content.

 Recommended reading: How to tap into the casual dining boom

 Restaurant Hospitality focuses on the US instead of the UK, and tends to report on food trends instead of industry events.
 UK restaurateurs will find that the site is a great source of menu inspiration - and it'll give you a peek at upcoming trends that might cross the Atlantic.

 There's a huge wealth of content on Restaurant Hospitality - aside from food trends, you'll find tips on marketing, HR, and back of house processes.